Samet-Kolsuz/Samet-Kolsuz/README.md

 <h2 align="center"> Hi there !  👋 </br> My name is Samet & I'm a Software / React / Frontend Developer from Turkey</h2>
-<h4> I have worked with front-end technologies such as HTML, CSS, JavaScript and React.
-In my work environment, I possess a determined, hardworking personality that can quickly concentrate.
+<h4>In my work environment, I possess a determined, hardworking personality that can quickly concentrate.
 I am open to teamwork and task division, allowing me to collaborate effectively with team members.
 When necessary, I can compile and integrate all the parts to manage projects as a whole.

 I pay careful attention to ensuring that my work environment is efficient.
 Thanks to my regular working principle, I can best utilize my time and resources.
 This discipline plays a crucial role in enhancing both individual and team success.
 I continuously strive to improve myself to achieve my goals.